grebmann1/cta-cheat-sheet/Documentation/Security/Security.md

 - Authentication Data

 If using `Salesforce Standard` for storage, only the `Token` provided by the payment gateway should be stored for compliance.

+## Data Masking (Sandboxes)

+Salesforce Data Mask stands as a robust data security tool tailored for Salesforce administrators and developers.
+Rather than manually securing data and managing access in sandbox orgs, Data Mask automates the data masking process within these environments.
+This powerful tool empowers admins and developers to obfuscate sensitive information such as Personally Identifiable Information (PII) or sales revenue seamlessly.

+This solution covers a wide spectrum of Salesforce offerings, including
+- Sales Cloud
+- Service Cloud
+- Work.com
+- Salesforce's Industry products
+- AppExchange applications and platform customizations.

+Leveraging platform-native obfuscation technology, Data Mask ensures the masking of sensitive data in both full and partial sandboxes.
+Admins have the flexibility to apply `varying levels of masking based on the sensitivity of the information`.
+Once the data undergoes masking in a sandbox, the process is irreversible, guaranteeing that the data cannot be reversed to a readable or identifiable state in any other environment.
+It's important to note that this safeguarding process does not impact production data.
+Should the need arise, admins can always refresh the sandbox data from the production environment, creating a new sandbox org.

+This tool provides configurable options to handle different levels of masking, depending on the data sensitivity:

+- Replace private data in sandboxes with random characters.
+- Substitute private data with mapped words following a similar context.
+- Apply pattern-based masking to mask private data.
+- Option to delete sensitive data altogether.